microsoft/pai/docs/manual/cluster-admin/basic-management-operations.md

       key_name: FileName.key
       key_path: /home/ssl/FileName.key
 ```
-Restart the pylon service, you can access OpenPAI via https.
+Restart the pylon service, Restart the pylon service, and you will be able to access OpenPAI via https.

 #### Configure CA certificate
 ##### 1. Save the CA certificate in the dev-box container
-To configure a CA certificate, you first need to apply for and export your CA certificate, you will eventually get a crt file and a key file, and then save these two files in the dev-box container, such as the one stored in the dev-box container /home/ssl folder. as the picture shows:
+To configure a CA certificate, you first need to apply for and export it.
+You will eventually get a crt file and a key file.
+Please save these two files in the dev-box container.
+As shown in the following picture, the two files are saved in `/home/ssl`.

 <div  align="center">
 <img src="./imgs/aad/openssl_CA_result.png" alt="paictl overview picture" style="float: center; margin-right: 10px;" />
 </div>

 ##### 2. Configure services-configuration.yaml
-In this step, you can configure it in accordance with Step 7 in the process of `Configure a self-signed certificate`, just change the FileName field.
+In this step, you can configure the `services-configuration.yaml` in accordance with the Step 7 in the process of `Configure a self-signed certificate`.
 For example:

 ```
 pylon: